fltdr/bootstrap-portfolio/README.md

-# Module 2: Working with CSS
+# Module 3: UX and Advanced CSS

  ## Description

-For this challenge, our goal was to create a responsive porfolio page using Bootstap.
+For this challenge, our goal was to create a responsive porfolio page using Bootstrap.

  ## URL

- The live website can be acccessed [here](https://fltdr.github.io/Flo-s-portfolio/).
+ The live website can be acccessed [here](https://fltdr.github.io/bootstrap-portfolio/).

  ## Screenshot